Community ownership

-Community-Managed assets or organizations are those that are owned and controlled through some representative mechanisms that allow a community to influence their operation or use and to enjoy the benefits arising.
+Community-owned assets or organizations are those that are owned and controlled through some representative mechanisms that allow a community to influence their operation or use and to enjoy the benefits arising.

 Benefits of ownership in infrastructure projects such as dams and irrigation are claimed to include increased responsiveness to needs of that community and the community valuing the projects more highly.

 Community land buyouts

 Communities can sometimes buy the land they live on and manage them through locally-run trusts.
 There are many examples of this in Scotland including Eigg, Assynt and Ulva.